daandegroot123/weaviate-typescript-example/README.md

 1. Create a new folder inside of `/examples` with the name of your dataset.
 2. Create a `schema.json` file in the root of your dataset folder.
 This file should contain the schema of your data.
 3. Create a `data.json` file in the root of your dataset folder.
 This file should contain the data of your dataset.
-4. Run `ts-node index.ts populate <your-dataset-name>` to populate the database with your data.
+4. Run `npm run populate --dataset=<your-dataset-name>` to populate the database with your data.